wp-plugins/wp-attention-boxes/readme.txt

 5. There will be four default DIV's already there which may serve your purpose, however of course change them as you need.

 == Frequently Asked Questions ==
+= The preview box in the setting page doesn't seem to reflect the change I just made = Yes, this is how the Javascript onchange event works.. after you change a CSS element, you'll need to tab out of the field - then the preview box will update itself.

+= I notice, with this version 0.4, that I now need to specify "px" in the border width = Yes, this way the more knowledgeable users in CSS can use other measurement units such as "em".
+If you do, by chance, enter in just a number by itself, I added a validation routine that automatically tacks on "px".
+But you can use px, em, or whatever.
+Bottom Line: You shouldn't need to do anything when  you upgrade, install routine should automatically upgrade your current border settings to "1px" (if it was just 1, you get the drift)

 = What if I use the Visual Editor when creating pages/posts ? =
 This plugin only works when in the Html editor - i.e. this is basically for users who prefer the HTML tab of the editor, or at least switch to it for tools like this one.

-= Ok, but when I switch to the HTML Editor after doing a lot of work in the Visual Editor, sometimes I lose some formatting = My advice, to be able to use tools in the Html editor (whether it's this plugin or not) might be to start every brand new blog post in the Html editor, and add all of the code using those tools first, and then switch to the Visual Editor where you stay until the post is finished and published.
+= Ok, but when I switch to the HTML Editor after doing a lot of work in the Visual Editor, sometimes I lose some formatting = My advice, to be able to use tools in the Html editor (whether it's this plugin or not) might be to start every brand new blog post with the Html tab active, use the tools you need on that toolbar, and then switch to the Visual Editor where you stay until the post is finished and published.
 This way you're not going back and forth.

 = Does the plugin change the content in the WordPress database? =